This chapter describes Big Business 13.

 Rosetta 2 enables a Mac with Apple silicon to use apps built for a Mac with an Intel processor.
 Big Business 13 needs this.
-The usual question then is, "Is it fast?"

 Apple is making new Macs with its own processors, referring to the new chips as Apple silicon.

 Big Business 13 is supported on Apple silicon and runs in Rosetta 2, which automatically translates Intel apps for new processors like M1.

 Big Business 13.09 includes a Database Update for compatibility.

 Instant On allows Big Business Client to Sleep.
 Shut your laptop or leave your computer set to sleep and when it wakes on the same network, Big Business Client will resume working instantly.
 (7131)

 Geekbench publishes results so you can see where your Mac stacks up, performance-wise.
 This may help if you comparing a choice like Intel i5, i7, and i9.